 Using digital technologies allows our learners to design, create, publish and consume in meaningful and purposeful ways.
-They learn the importance of protecting themselves and others online whilst creating a positive digital footprint.
-As well as learning to collaborate and communicate with consideration and respect.
+They learn the importance of protecting themselves and others online whilst creating a positive digital footprint and learning to collaborate and communicate with consideration and respect.

-For our youngest learners, digital devices form part of the many manipulative and interactive tools that our children engage with to access learning opportunities.
+For our youngest learners, digital devices form part of the many manipulative and interactive tools our children use to access learning opportunities.
 Working collaboratively, our teachers guide our youngest learners to:

 - Explore and experiment